torans51/nvim/README.md

 # My nvim configuration
 This repo contains my nvim configuration.

+## Requirements
+To use this repo neovim version 0.7 or greater is required.
+This version are available as snap package in the `edge` release

 ## Setup

 Check if your system has `gcc` and `g++` installed otherwise